OutSystems/docs-odc/src/eap/building-apps/seo/improve-seo-prerendering.md

 ### Prerender Nginx integration

-[Prerender.io provides instructions](https://docs.prerender.io/v1/docs/nginx-1#reverse-proxy) on configuring their product with the Nginx web server acting as a reverse proxy.
+[Prerender provides instructions](https://docs.prerender.io/v1/docs/nginx-1#reverse-proxy) on configuring their product with the Nginx web server acting as a reverse proxy.
 The solution involves modifying the Nginx config files.

 You can configure which bots are sent to the prerendered version of your pages.
 To select the bots, modify the `map{...}` section in the `nginx.conf` file.
 Look for the following lines of code: